thedevleon/dugotovr/README.md

 - Run the `sync.py` script to organize, match, align, trim and combine

 Process (for each clip)
+- Generate STMap (in DaVinci Fusion/Resolve) -> or re-use an STMap if you're confident the cameras have not moved
-- Generate STMap (i.e. using Davinci Fusion/Resolve and the )
+- Apply the STMap (dewarping and converting to equirectangular) using TouchDesigner and the Stitch template

 # Notes